sokolhessnerlab/rcs/analysis/README.md

 ## Data Files

-All data files are stored on the S drive
+All data files are stored on the S drive.
+Copy of raw data files are located on [OSF](https://osf.io/2wb5z/) as well.

 #### 1. rdmData (directory)